remusa/algorithms-practice/concepts/cheat-sheet.md

 * **Constructor**: defines and initializes objects and their features.
 Called when a class is initialized via new.

 * `super()`: used to call its parent’s constructor and `super.<methodName>` to access its parent’s methods.
 This means we can use the parents properties and method in the children.

+* **Worker**: used to off-load expensive tasks from the main thread to a different thread.
+  * Helps with not blocking the UI, since JavaScript is single-threaded.

 ## Loops